 - different styles councillors can develop and adopt

 - recent key reports on the changing expectations of councillors

-- personal targets – maintaining voter interest, embedding achievements, passing on the baton
+- personal targets – including maintaining voter interest, embedding achievements, passing on the baton

 This event will seek to involve participants throughout the session in discussing and developing their views.

 - being an effective councillor

 - making an impact

 - plan for the day